tnickel-web/weather-wand/README.md

 > presenting it in a beautiful and readable format.

 ### Note

 _This is very much work in progress and the first project in my journey of learning Rust.
 It probably does not follow best-practice and still has a lot of things that can be improved in the future.
-Please consider this when looking at this repository._
+When looking at this repository, please consider that._

 ---